yousef-younes/dataset_mention_extraction/README.md

 6. mlp_exp.py module can be used to generate MLP-2 on Bert-mean or TF-IDF results.
 7. To use custome tokenization, cusotme_tokenizer.py module ca be used.
 It generates the trained tokenizer that you can used to replace or to modify the orignal tokenizer for a language model.
 8. xgb_exp.py module can be used to classify contexts using XGBoosting on bert-mean and tfidf.
 9. ensemble_meta_model_exp.py stacks an ensemble of three MLP-2 detectors each with different settings.
-First run MLP-2 module using the different settings to create the three models then use ensemble_meta_model_exp to combine them.
+First run mlp_exp module using the different settings to create the three models then use ensemble_meta_model_exp to combine them.

 NER Experiments:
 10. Moduel ner_exp.py is used to generate ner results using langaue models.